DevLeviRodrigues/LeviNevesRodrigues/README.md

 - 👋 Hi, I’m @LeviNevesRodrigues
-- 👀 I’m interested in Photoshop, Illustrator, Python and Java
+- 👀 I’m interested in Java and I create games
-- 🌱 I’m currently learning Photoshop and Illustrator
+- 🌱 I’m currently learning Games' Development on Danki Code.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...